Actindo-AG/Documentation/Channels/UserInterface/04c_ChannelsPIM.md

     - **Not available**
         The offer is deleted from the marketplace.

     The *Change offer status* confirmation window is displayed.
-If the variant status of the selected offer equals **Master offer**, the *Apply parent status to all child offers* toggle is displayed within the confirmation window.
+If the variant status of the selected offer equals **Master offer**, an additional toggle is displayed within the confirmation window.
+If the variant status of the selected offer equals **Variant offer**, an additional warning is displayed within the confirmation window.

     ![Change offer status](../../Assets/Screenshots/Channels/Offers/Offers/ChangeOfferStatus.png "[Change offer status]")

+    [comment]: <> (update screenshot)

 - *Pending status/Errors*
     Indication of the pending status or an error for this offer.
 The selected status is displayed if you have changed the offer status via the editing toolbar.
 The following options are available: